jharmer95/rpc.hpp/CONTRIBUTING.md

 - If the API changes, external documentation must be updated
 - No new warnings may occur (must build with `-Werror`)

 If all these conditions are met, the code will be reviewed.
-Once the code has been reviewed on of the following may occur:
+Once the code has been reviewed one of the following may occur:

 - :heavy_check_mark: The merge will be accepted, a new version will be generated, and you will be